|to Home Page||to House Rules Part II|

 See the Galactic History section for a complete history up to the present

-Use Character Points and Force Points.
+the PC's use Character Points and Force Points.
 That's what they are there for.
-Just remember to use them heroically where possible.
+Just remember to use them

 Standard Rules for skills are now being used.
 This means that there are 3 pips for every Dice throughout the game.
 Everything on this site has been updated.
 Our Heroes were also changed to reflect this.
 If you have any questions at all, about anything, email the Gamemaster.